fluencelabs/docs/docs/build-mvm/examples/frpc.md

-# Decentralized RPC With Fluence Lambda
+# Decentralized RPC With Fluence Functions